CrateOrg/neuman/README.md

   the speech is finished before continuing.

 - `NEUMAN_HOST` ( default: local | remote )
-  BETA: Only 'local' is supported at the moment.
+  BETA: Only 'remote' is supported at the moment!
   Defines the host type.
-Can be set to 'local' or 'remote'. 'local' will run the bot on the local machine for the local machine, 'remote' will run the bot localy for a remote machine, and interact with the target application over a remote desktop connection.
-The difference is in the way the bot interacts with the target application. 'local' uses SikuliX to interact with the applications, such as windows title recognition. 'remote' uses advanced image recognition and keyboard emulation to interact with the applications.
+Can be set to 'local' or 'remote'.
+  'local' will run the bot on the current host for the current host machine.
+  'remote' will run the bot locally for a remote machine, and interact with the target application over a remote desktop connection.
+  The difference is the way the bot interacts with the target application.
+  'local' uses the hosts OS resources, such as window class recognition.
+This is Usefule if you want to export the bot from SikuliX as a single independent JAR file, that will be run on the target machine.
+This is usally more reliable, as the bot can use the hosts OS resources.
+  'remote' uses only image recognition and keyboard emulation to interact with the applications as if it was a human user.
+This can be harder to develop for.

 ## FILES